MarkHallett/pydagoras/documentation/docs/package.md

 !!! warning
     It is good practice to install into a virtual env

 The `pygraphviz` dependency will also be installed.
+This package is used to create the DAG images.

 Also included in the package source (aviailable from github) are two files in the test folder, which are a file containing unit tests, and a script that shows basic use of the package.